 - Adjustable integrated webbing belt with metal buckle for fine-tuning the fit

-- Several functional zippered pockets (five in total: two zippered cargo pockets with drain holes,
+- Several functional zippered pockets (five in total: two mesh-lined zippered cargo pockets,

-rear pocket with zipping, and two mesh-lined zippered hand pockets
+rear pocket with zipping, and zippered hand pockets

 Pros:

-- Excellent moisture-wicking and air permeability abilities thanks to the lightweight, cool, breathable, and quick-drying TerraTex material
+- The model has excellent moisture-wicking and air permeability abilities thanks to the lightweight, cool, breathable, and quick-drying TerraTex material.

 Cons: